 By focusing on things like habit and behavior changes, sign and symptom improvement, metabolism improvement, increased strength, endurance, and flexibility, body composition change, along with weight, you can get a more comprehensive understanding of how your nutrition plan is affecting you.

 other metrics to track your progress and success - besides just the number on the scale!

 So you might be thinking… “Okay Emily, if I’m not tracking my weight, how will I know I’m making progress with macro tracking?”
 Here are some other metrics you can track to help you step away from the scale:

 Behavior changes: It’s key to remember that behavior changes can be just as important as the numbers on the scale.
-Even if the scale weight isn’t changing, you may be making progress in other ways like increased energy, improved sleep hygiene, and increased confidence.
-This is a great thing and shouldn’t be discounted just because the scale might not be moving in a direction you want it to.
+Even if your scale weight isn’t changing, you may be making progress in other ways like increased energy, improved sleep hygiene, and increased confidence.
+This is a great thing and shouldn’t be discounted just because the scale might not be moving in the direction you want it to.

 Metabolism improvement: You can tell if your metabolism is improving if you notice things like improved insulin sensitivity, better blood sugar control, and increased energy expenditure.
 If you’re someone who only has experience yo-yo dieting, this one is super important.

 Increased strength, endurance, and flexibility: The right macros for you can make a huge difference in your physical performance.
 This could include things like being able to lift heavier weights, run faster or longer, or perform yoga poses that were once difficult.
 Being able to do more than you once were able to is a fantastic measure of progress.